How much is your case worth?Get a free case evaluation

 While the time limits above can be taken as general guidelines, it’s important to understand that any number of factors can affect the actual statute of limitations for your case.
 If you’ve been in in an automotive collision, it’s important to speak to an attorney as soon as possible in order to ascertain an accurate time limit to sue after car accident injuries (or property damage) sustained.

 Do you have questions about your case, like how long after a car accident can you sue?
-The attorneys at Avrek Law have more than 50 years of combined experience successfully resolving complex personal injury cases in the states of California, Nevada, and Arizona.
+The attorneys at Avrek Law have more than 50 years of combined experience successfully resolving complex personal injury cases.
 With more than $1 Billion recovered in more than 10,000 cases, we’re here to help.
 Contact us today for a consultation – we can answer the questions you have, completely free of charge!